 Laura Pursel developed the prototype in collaboration with the global design agency IDEO.
 The project is part of the Innovation Next initiative with the National Campaign to Prevent Teen and Unplanned Pregnancy.

 Filled with safe sex products, educational information, conversational prompts, and games, the subscription kit interactively introduces sexual preparedness.
-And that’s the best way to approach it, knowing how challenging it is to bring these issues to light – especially for the youth.
+And that’s the best way to approach it, knowing how challenging it is to bring these issues to light, especially for the youth.

 The colorful visuals, fun illustrations, and friendly messaging add value to the kit’s usability.
 Interacting with the materials is like having a mature friend reminding you to make informed decisions regarding sexual health.
+This thoughtful approach is a hallmark of an effective design, ensuring the message resonates and educates effectively.

 4. Beat HIV by White Alligator